Josephine the Singer, or the Mouse Folk: Themes

+The Role of the Artist in Society

+There appears to be the irony of critique here, of both the artist and the society, in their failed ability to co-operate.
+The artist demands too much, failing to recognize the asceticism or extra burden that has to be placed somewhere, simply by her having her role and investing time and energy into it.
+Society fails to understand what her value is.
+Although they understand it intuitively, they never use it to search for and discover the end for which they are living.
+And so they remain at the level of brute survival, making them mouse-like, and not so very human.

 Family

 Josephine the singer is part of the mouse people family.
 They love her, protect her and think she is vitally important to the community.

 Solitude

 Josephine the singer suffers in the mouse community, for she is alone in her talent and mindset.
 Because she sings for the rest of the mice, she is looked upon as different—for better or for worse.
 When she eventually disappears, people soon forget her.

 Use in philosophy

 Austrian philosopher Gerald Raunig [de] uses "Josephine" as a frame story in his book Factories of Knowledge, Industries of Creativity to critique the factory-like aspects of the university and the industrial characteristics of the arts.
 In Raunig's book, the relationship between Josephine's singing and the daily life of the mouse folk entails both deterritorialization and reterritorialization, concepts found in the work of philosophers Deleuze and Guattari.
 Specifically, the allure of Josephine's song is a concentrating, reterritorializing force, while the daily life of the mouse folk involves constant movement or deterritorialization.